The Great Chinese Fireball of December 22, 2020: Data collection

 \section{Data collection}

 We use satellites data from CNEOS that give fundamental information about main explosion location, height and pre-atmospheric speed vector (see Table~\ref{tab:cneos_table}).
 The IMO\footnote{International Meteor Organization, www.imo.net} website did not collect eyewitness accounts for this event and videos posted on YouTube are not very useful because, generally, they do not have data about the location from which they were recorded\footnote{https://www.youtube.com/watch?v=N-npJtRt2TI}.
-With a more in-depth investigation it will probably be possible to trace the locations. \\ In general, CNEOS events agree in absolute time with independent records to within a few seconds and also locations are correct in most cases\cite{Devillepoix2019}.
+With a more in-depth investigation it will probably be possible to trace the locations. \\ In general, CNEOS's events agree in absolute time with independent records to within a few seconds and also locations are correct in most cases\cite{Devillepoix2019}.
 The issue of speed accuracy is more delicate.
 It has been found that in some cases the error on the speed was of the order of $30\%$, while the radians have an accuracy of a couple of degrees.
 In general, only about $40\%$ of the CNEOS events have an acceptable speed accuracy able to compute the orbit\cite{Devillepoix2019}.
-So, especially the results about the heliocentric orbit, should be taken with caution.
-In Table~\ref{tab:cneos_table} we assumed that the uncertainty was about $\pm 5$ s on event time, $\pm 0.1^{\circ}$ on the explosion coordinates, 0.5 km on the explosion height and about $\pm 10\%$ on the speed components.
+So, especially the results about the heliocentric orbit, should be taken with caution.\\